 Here’s the problem with that approach: that’s not what we need our government officials to do.
 If it was as easy as just providing supply where existing demand is, we could have robots do the job.

 What we need our elected officials to do is to actually lead.
 That means taking risks.
 Not silly risks, but risks nonetheless.
 And an easy risk is providing supply where you want to incent demand.
 This requires a strategic plan on what you want your community to be, where you want to incent development, and how you can increase access to people in your community that have limited mobility.

 Officials in Seville, Spain, Washington DC, New York City, and other places provided the supply of protected bike infrastructure while studies show that people that live where there are sidewalks are more active than those who live in communities without sidewalks.
 On the transit front, investments in both transit infrastructure like Bus Rapid Transit and increased transit service see increased ridership.

 Only when those in power exercise that power will we have more bike, pedestrian, and transit improvements to encourage more demand.
 And when that happens, I highly encourage you to take advantage of these improvements if you can.
 You won’t be disappointed.
 You’ll be happier, healthier, and more community-focused and so will your community.

-Download our latest case study to learn how companies like TransLoc are making an impact on urban mobility.
+Check out our Case Studies page to learn how TransLoc is making an impact on urban mobility.